ADGEfficiency/programming-resources/fundamentals/programming.md

 - write programs
 - read other peoples programs (open source is amazing for this)

-Control over your development environment
+Importance of having control over your development environment
 - being able to use the operating system of your choice at work
 - being able to manage Python effectively on a remote machine
 - being able to do things that would be dangerous in production